Kharmang

 Ghandus Lake is located in Ghandus village on the Gaeche River.
 It can be accessed via Kargil-Skardu road after crossing the Gamba Paari bridge.
 You have to trek along the Gaeche River to access this lake, or hire a jeep for Ghandus village and trek toward the lake.
 It is a beautiful blue water lake within the high mountain standing rocks.
 It is famous due to the abundant quality of trout fish and other water life in it.
 The source of water is the snowfall on the surrounding mountains.

 Kharmang Rumbukha is a scenic valley in the Kharmang district full of singing streams within the lush green orchards and field.
+It is quite and attractive place to visit, where you can only listen the flow waters in the streams.
+In the months of July to August, you can enjoy the organic apricots everywhere.

 The confluence of the Shayok River and the Indus River is a beautiful point to stay at for awhile.
 It gives a splendid view of the mixing waters of both rivers.